ampl/coin/Cbc/README.md

    * Mini-B&B is now disabled when solving with multiple threads
    * Changed default value for zero half cuts parameter from off to ifmove
    * Added CbcModel::postProcessedSolver() to obtained LP after presolve
-   * New option "PrepNames" to indicate whether column names should be kept in the pre-processed model
+   * New option `PrepNames` to indicate whether column names should be kept in the pre-processed model
-   * New option "sosPrioritize" to determine how to prioritize SOS
+   * New option `sosPrioritize` to determine how to prioritize SOS
-   * Added new event "generatedCuts"
+   * Added new event `generatedCuts`
    * CbcSolver can now read compressed .lp files (GZIP, BZIP2)
    * New functions in the C interface: Cbc_readLp, Cbc_writeLp,
      Cbc_addCol, Cbc_addRow, Cbc_getNumIntegers, Cbc_bestSolution,